 We use focal points to involve our mind in the process of meditation.
-These include breath rhythm, eye focus, hand positions, points of the body and sound (especially mantra either silently repeated or chanted)
+These include breath rhythm, eye focus, hand positions, points of the body and sound (especially mantra either silently repeated or chanted).

+It is a cleansing process that clears our sub-conscious garbage, bringing greater clarity and a feeling of well-being.
 When meditating, our mind will wander.
 Our intellect releases thousands of thoughts at a rapid rate on a constant basis.
 It is not possible for us to escape our thoughts.
-The process of bringing it back to the resting place of a specific focal point (e.g. mantra or breathing) helps us to break our over-projective (risk taking) or over-protective (risk averse) thought patterns, replacing them with balanced, contented thought patterns.
+The process of bringing it back to the resting place of a specific focal point (e.g. mantra or breathing) helps us to break our tendency for risk taking or being risk averse, replacing these extreme patterns with balanced, contented thought patterns.
 In this way, the meditative, neutral mind is cultivated.
-Meditation is a cleansing process that clears our sub-conscious garbage, bringing greater clarity and a feeling of well-being.

 - Stress release